cedadev/nlds/docs/spec/nlds_specification.md

         }
     }

+### Failure Modes for indexing

+* Files not found
+* Disk not available
+* User does not have permissions to access files

 ## Transfer processor
 This takes the list of files from the File Indexer and transfers them from one storage medium to another
 At the end it pushes a message to the queue to say it has completed.
+Needs the access key and secret key in the message.

 Asynchronicity of the transfers is a desirable byproduct of the indexer splitting the filelist into smaller batches.
 It also allows for parallel transfer, with